ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-32. Write a query to show the topn (e.g., 5) records of a table ordered by descending salary.
+Q. Write a query to show the topn (e.g., 5) records of a table ordered by descending salary.

 <details ><summary><b>Answer</b></summary>
     <p>